The main purpose of this website is to provide documentation that complements my work on Buddhist art in India and Tibet.

 Tibetan Monastery Collections and Museums

-The publication Tibetan Monastery Collections and Museums: Traditional Practices and Contemporary Issues edited by Louise Tythacott and myself is now available as part of the Vajra Academic series.
-The publications collects contributions on the curation of Tibetan art collections in monasteries of Ladakh and Mustang as well as in the West.
-The publication is the product of an international workshop on this topic which took place at the School of Oriental and African Studies (SOAS), University of London, from 8th-10th November 2018, funded by the Arts and Humanities Research Council (AHRC) as part of a wider research project on Tibetan Buddhist Monastery Collections Today (2016-20).
+The publication Tibetan Monastery Collections and Museums: Traditional Practices and Contemporary Issues edited by Louise Tythacott and me is now available as part of the Vajra Academic series.
+The publication brings together contributions on the curation of Tibetan art collections in monasteries in Ladakh and Mustang, as well as in the West.

 Tabo's Secret Main Mandala